kvong/OSMC-Automation/README.txt

-Description: Automatically play and turn off background tv show. ( Great for people who sleeps with the tv on )
+Description: Automatically play and turn off background tv show.
+(Great for people who sleeps with the tv on.)

 Prerequisite:
 	raspberry pi with OSMC installed